Skinfulness Impact Area #4

 Those with acne-prone skin are much too familiar with a common misconception; that sun exposure will ‘dry out’ breakouts.
 The truth is that while initial exposure might temporarily reduce sebum on the surface of the skin, this effect is short-lived and ultimately counterproductive.
 In reality, exposure to UV radiation can trigger a cascade of negative effects.

-Ensure that your sunscreen protects you against both UVA and UVB rays.
+Make sure to choose a sunscreen that protects against both UVA and UVB rays.

 SPF 25 is generally sufficient for daily use, but SPF 50 is recommended for prolonged sun exposure, such as during outdoor activities or beach days.